 B. Refund Requests

-Refund requests must be submitted to the College business office using standard communication channels.
+Refund requests must be submitted to the College Student Account Services using standard communication channels.
 The College will exercise due diligence in verifying that the requestor is the account holder of record (see section V).

 C. Non-standard Delivery Requests